-Should I Vaccinate My Child for COVID-19?
+Should I Vaccinate My Young Child Against COVID-19?

 Sanford L. Swidler, Stamford Health Medical Group Pediatrics and Asha K. Shah, Associate Director of Infectious Diseases, Stamford Health

 The CDC and FDA recently authorized COVID-19 vaccines for children 5-11 years old.
 Approval for 12-15 year-olds occurred in May 2021, and millions in that age range have been safely vaccinated.

 For children 5-11, a lower-strength formulation of the vaccine will be given, and has been shown to be just as effective in protecting them from COVID-19.

 We sat down with Sanford L. Swidler of Stamford Health Medical Group Pediatrics and Asha K. Shah, Director of Infectious Diseases at Stamford Health, to address some of the most common questions and concerns about the COVID-19 vaccine for children.

 Should my kid get the COVID-19 vaccine?

 The short answer is, yes.
 The longer answer: as pediatricians, we believe in the effectiveness of vaccines in general.
 Specifically, for the COVID-19 vaccine, the efficacy rates are exceptional, and we are quite confident of its safety.
 There are no vaccines I can think of that have ever been a problem for the 5-and-older group once shown to be safe and effective in adults.
 Again, we strongly believe the COVID-19 vaccine is safe for anyone 5-years-old and older.

 We can confirm that the vaccine is safe for this newly eligible population based on the clinical trials, and everything we have learned so far from age groups that have already had the vaccine.

 The COVID-19 vaccine is safe for children 5 and over.
 But why should they get vaccinated if we are seeing fewer cases in Connecticut, anyway?